jaspreetishar/BoReMi/README.md

    - Direct Download: Click on "Code" at the upper right corner of this repository and select "Download ZIP".
 Move the downloaded .zip file to the desired directory on your local machine/cluster and unpack it.
    - Git Clone: Use the command `git clone https://github.com/jaspreetishar/BoReMi.git` to clone the repository and extract the notebooks onto your local machine/cluster.

-3. Required Libraries/Packages/Extensions: Ensure you install the necessary libraries, packages, and extensions specified in the `requirements.txt` file located on the repository's main page using the following guidelines.
+3. Required Libraries/Packages/Extensions: Ensure you install the necessary libraries, packages, and extensions specified in the `environment.yml` file located on the repository's main page using the following guidelines.

    - Navigate to the Project Directory
      - First, navigate to the root directory of the project.
 For example: